 The Caribbean and New Orleans have long had ties to each other.
 Of course both know how to throw a celebration complete with costumes, parades, and delicious food.
-And on November 4, the sights and sounds of the Caribbean will fill Armstrong Park.
-Bayou Bacchanal, presented by the Caribbean cultural group, Friends of Culture brings us the vibrant festival in its fifteenth year.
+And from November 1-2, the sights and sounds of the Caribbean will fill Crescent Park.
+Bayou Bacchanal, presented by the Caribbean cultural group Friends of Culture, brings us the vibrant festival in its 17th year.

 The festival kicks off on Friday, Nov.
 1 with an All-White Affair at Cozie’s Sports Bar and Grill in Gretna.
 Expect music from DJ Lady Peppertree and DJ Desmond Peters from Wac Radio.
 Early bird tickets are $10 in advance (through October 18) and $15 at the door.

 Head to Crescent Park on Saturday, Nov.
 2 for the 17th Annual Bayou Bacchanal Carnival.
 The Carnival is a day-long celebration of Caribbean culture, featuring live music, food, and dancing.
 Fest-goers are encouraged to come dressed in traditional carnival attire.
 Throughout the Carnival, donations will be collected to benefit Hurricane Dorian victims in The Bahamas.
 Admission is $10 in advance (through October 18) or $15 at the door, and the festivities kick off at noon.

 The party doesn’t end there – be sure to stick around for the Bayou Bacchanal After-Party at Rendez-Vous Haitian Creole Restaurant.
 There will be music by DJ Ray as well as food, drink, and more dancing.
 Tickets are $10 in advance (through October 18) or $15 at the door.